rotosports/incubus-network-nemo/contracts/README.md

 ## Production compiling & Ethermint JSON

 Ethermint uses its own json format that includes the ABI and bytecode in a single file.
 The bytecode should have no `0x` prefix and should be under the property name `bin`.
-This structure is built from the compiled code with `npm ethermint-json`.
+This structure is built from the compiled code with `npm nautilus-json`.

-The following compiles the contract, builds the ethermint json and copies the file to the evmutil:
+The following compiles the contract, builds the nautilus json and copies the file to the evmutil:
 ```
 npm build
 ```